stefano-pogliani/dotfiles/README.md

 ## GPG Configuration
-GPG is useful to sing various documents, in particular git commits.
+GPG is useful to sign various documents, in particular git commits.
 Configuration is now the easiest though, especially when gpg-agent is desired.

 The `.bashrc` configuration installed by this repo will automatically start